 The finer a flour is ground, the more time and energy are required, and the greater the amount of heat that will be generated.
 Naturally, a hand-cranked model won’t generate as much heat as one that’s fully automated.

-We know that high temperatures can cause a loss of nutrients in foods.
+We know that high temperatures can cause a loss of certain nutrients in foods.
 So, the question is, do the temperatures generated in milling cause nutrient damage?

 There’s plenty of online speculation that this is the case, but little in the way of scientific evidence to support these claims.

-In fact, the AACCI Whole Grains Working Group reviewed all of the existing data on the impact of different milling practices on grain nutrition, and concluded that, “The alleged high-temperature destruction of nutrients with steel rollers has not been documented.”
+In fact, the AACCI Whole Grains Working Group reviewed in 2015 all of the existing data on the impact of different milling practices on grain nutrition, and concluded that, “The alleged high-temperature destruction of nutrients with steel rollers has not been documented.”

 Indeed, the same review reports that the milling process – and the low levels of heat and humidity it generates – have been shown to actually improve the nutritional value of some whole grains.

-And any nutrients that might be damaged by heat in the milling process will most certainly be exposed to, and damaged by, the much higher baking temperatures of 350°F and higher.
+And any nutrients that might be damaged by heat in the milling process will most certainly be exposed to, and damaged by, the much higher typical baking temperatures of 350°F and higher.

 Having said that, if you are concerned about high temperatures, look for air-cooled models that will help to keep the grinding chamber cool, and models with low RPMs.
 Or simply pop your grain into the freezer for several hours prior to grinding.